kennycha/soft-landing/README.md

 A web-based tool that generates ready-to-use landing pages from TOML configuration.
 Built with React, TypeScript, and Vite for fast, client-side-only operation.

+> 💡 **Inspired by research**: This project was built after reading "[We studied 100+ devtool landing pages.
+Here is what actually works in 2025](https://evilmartians.com/chronicles/we-studied-100-devtool-landing-pages-here-is-what-actually-works-in-2025)" by Evil Martians, incorporating proven landing page patterns and best practices.

 ## Demo

 <img src=".github/images/demo1.webp" alt="Demo 1" width="600">